Jack Henry & Associates (NASDAQ:JKHY) Releases FY 2022 Earnings Guidance

 Jack Henry & Associates (NASDAQ:JKHY) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $4.640-$4.730 for the period, compared to the Thomson Reuters consensus estimate of $4.590.
 The company issued revenue guidance of $1.87 billion-$1.88 billion, compared to the consensus revenue estimate of $1.91 billion.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, December 23rd.
-Investors of record on Friday, December 3rd will be paid a $0.46 dividend.
-This represents a $1.84 dividend on an annualized basis and a dividend yield of 1.18%.
-Jack Henry & Associates’s dividend payout ratio (DPR) is presently 42.69%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 23rd.
+Investors of record on Friday, December 3rd will be given a $0.46 dividend.
+The ex-dividend date of this dividend is Thursday, December 2nd.
+This represents a $1.84 annualized dividend and a dividend yield of 1.20%.
+Jack Henry & Associates’s dividend payout ratio is presently 42.69%.

 An institutional investor recently raised its position in Jack Henry & Associates stock.
-Morgan Stanley boosted its holdings in Jack Henry & Associates, Inc. (NASDAQ:JKHY) by 8.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 299,621 shares of the technology company’s stock after purchasing an additional 23,943 shares during the quarter.
-Morgan Stanley owned approximately 0.40% of Jack Henry & Associates worth $48,991,000 at the end of the most recent quarter.
-90.30% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley lifted its stake in shares of Jack Henry & Associates, Inc. (NASDAQ:JKHY) by 8.7% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 299,621 shares of the technology company’s stock after purchasing an additional 23,943 shares during the period.
+Morgan Stanley owned 0.40% of Jack Henry & Associates worth $48,991,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 90.30% of the company’s stock.

 Jack Henry & Associates, Inc engages in the provision of technology solutions and payment processing services primarily for financial services organizations.
 It operates through the following segments: Core, Payments, Complementary, and Corporate and Other.
 The Core segment focuses on core information processing platforms to banks and credit unions, which consist of integrated applications required to process deposit, loan, and general ledger transactions, and maintain centralized customer or member information.